Polydelta-ai/doj-foia-model-portfolio/README.md

 This repository serves as a staging environment for the portfolio of all the machine learning models Polydelta experimented with and evaluated with regards to the Department of Justice's FOIA Project.

 ### Project Description
-Polydelta has drawn on its distinctive understanding of public sector technology implementation and program delivery to determine the machine learning models that would best support the federal government-wide effort, led by the Department of Justice (DOJ), to improve the user experience of submitting FOIA requests through the National FOIA Portal (or FOIA.gov).
-Employing the latest in ML experimentation best practices for this sector, Polydelta evaluated more than XXXX ML models.
-Based on this evaluation, Polydelta recommends moving forward with two ML models:

-    1. Convolutional neural network classification model
-    2. Semantic similarity model

-These two models have been the most accurate in predicting records from publicly available FOIA records/libraries, and identifying the correct agency component when records are not available in the public domain.
+The Department of Justice, through the Freedom of Information Act Portal on FOIA.gov, supports citizens seeking information from our government.
+With 118 agencies, citizens must navigate a large, dense set of information to understand if the information they are requesting is already publicly available or to which agency they need to make their request.
+In order to improve the user experience for navigating this complex process of making FOIA inquiries, reduce inaccurate or incomplete submissions, and direct requests to the correct agencies, Polydelta experimented with and evaluated over 20 different machine learning models.
+Based on industry standard and custom-made model evaluation metrics, Polydelta recommends developing 2 machine learning models:

+1. A Supervised Semantic Similarity model to search for requested information in publicly available documents
+2. A Convolutional Neural Network Classification model to recommend agencies to which a request should be submitted

 ### Installation
 In order to properly install the requirements for this project, please follow the instructions below: